ibm-cloud-docs/CDN/about.md

 ### Object Storage Origin support

-IBM Cloud CDN can be configured to serve content from an Object Storage endpoint by providing the endpoint, the Bucket name, protocol, and port.
+IBM Cloud CDN can be configured to serve content from an Object Storage endpoint by providing the _endpoint_, the _Bucket name_, _protocol_, and _port_.
 Optionally, a list of file extensions can be specified to only allow caching for files with those extensions.
-This tutorial on [How to setup IBM Bluemix Object Storage with CDN](https://console.bluemix.net/docs/tutorials/static-files-cdn.html#accelerate-delivery-of-static-files-using-a-cdn) provides more detailed information.
+All objects in the bucket need to be set with anonymous read or public read access.
+This tutorial on [How to set up IBM Bluemix Object Storage with CDN](https://console.bluemix.net/docs/tutorials/static-files-cdn.html#accelerate-delivery-of-static-files-using-a-cdn) provides more detailed information.

 ### Support for Multiple Origins with distinct paths